Impact

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in CISA KEV, indicating no known active exploitation.
-Because the bug resides in a privileged kernel module, exploitation would require local ability to load or modify kernel modules, or an attacker with already elevated privileges.
-No CVSS score is provided, so the severity cannot be quantified, but the attack would likely result in service disruption rather than privilege escalation or data compromise.
+Based on the description, it is inferred that the attack vector would be local privileged or already‑elevated users, since the flaw lies in a privileged kernel module.
+The EPSS score is < 1% and the vulnerability is not listed in CISA KEV, indicating no known active exploitation.
+Exploitation would require the ability to load or modify kernel modules locally.
+The CVSS score of 5.5 indicates a medium severity, but the attack would likely result in service disruption rather than privilege escalation or data compromise.

 OpenCVE Enrichment